-The team comprises researchers from Universität Heidelberg (Germany), Universität Innsbruck (Austria), Stiftung Wissenschaft und Politik (Germany) and the Cyber Policy Institute (Estonia).
-It is an interdisciplinary European project, complementing information science with social science and law.
+The team consists of researchers from the University of Heidelberg (Germany), the University of Innsbruck (Austria), Stiftung Wissenschaft und Politik (Germany) and the Cyber Policy Institute (Estonia).
+It is an interdisciplinary European project that combines information sciences with social sciences and law.

 Universität Heidelberg, Institut für Politische Wissenschaft (Consortium Lead Organisation)